weixian-zhang/Panorama/README.md

  ### Network Monitoring Guide
  This section provides a summary of the available Azure network monitoring tools and how to setup and use them.
  A great [video](https://www.youtube.com/watch?v=3J97zMYhSCw) that covers all current Azure networking tools.

- references:

  ---
  #### Azure Load Balancer Insights